ZoeBai0714/distribution-system-map-reducer/readMe.md

 3. Build our coordinator (MakeCoordinator) for 1 to call upon.
 Once it gets called, it will grab the files, and create a task for each file.

+4. create a catchTimeout func to check if there's any task gets blocked(more than 10 seconds), if so put it back to the queue to have another worker work on it.

 Workflow (Design)

 src/mr/worker